 It is a rare exception when a woman cannot breastfeed her baby for physical or medical reasons.
 Yet, rheumatologist a woman’s ability to feel self confident and secure with her decision to breastfeed is challenged by her family and friends, condom the media, and health care providers.
 The Coalition is working to strengthen the sources of support for women to breastfeed.
 Although hospitals, health care centers, birthing centers, and health care providers are not and should not be the only places a mother receives support for breastfeeding, they provide a unique and critical link between the breastfeeding support provided prior to and after delivery.
 The Coalition supports the efforts to increase awareness and education for these providers.

 The Baby-Friendly Hospital Initiative (BFHI) is a global program sponsored by the World Health Organization (WHO) and the United Nations Childrens Fund (UNICEF) to encourage and recognize hospitals and birthing centers that offer an optimal level of care for lactation.
 Baby-Friendly USA is the organization that guides and designates hospitals in the United States.

-The more BFHI “Steps” a mother experiences, the higher her likelihood of reaching her breastfeeding goals.
-Three out of four US mothers initiate breastfeeding, but this number falls off dramatically if she’s not supported in the early days of her breastfeeding experience.
+The more BFHI “Steps” a mother experiences, nurse the higher her likelihood of reaching her breastfeeding goals.
+Three out of four US mothers initiate breastfeeding, more about but this number falls off dramatically if she’s not supported in the early days of her breastfeeding experience.

 In this section